 - Skiing: 305km

-Located in the Tyrolean Alps, St Anton is legendary when it comes to snow sports.
+Located in the Tyrolean Alps, in Austria, St Anton is legendary when it comes to snow sports.
 It’s the gateway to the huge Arlberg ski region that’s ideal for experienced skiers after a bit of challenge.
 When you’re not testing your skills on over 300km of marked ski runs, you’ll be looking for somewhere to let loose – and there’s plenty to tempt you in St Anton.

 If you picture yourselves unclipping your skis and heading straight to the nearest bar, you’re in luck.
 St Anton is home to two famous on-piste après venues, the Mooserwirt and the Krazy Kanguruh, that serve up refreshing beer and cheesy pop tunes backed up admirably by Underground on the Piste with its amazing happy hour - think free schnapps with every drink.

 For a change of pace, head into town for après ski that lasts until the early hours.
 Start off with a few beers and good beats at Base Camp before heading to The Piccadilly Bar for some live music after 9pm.
 Staying out late?
 No all-nighter is complete without ending up in Postkeller next door for shots and dancing.

 Consider booking at the beginning of the season for St Anton’s huge opening party.
 Music lovers shouldn’t miss the RTL-Après Ski Party at the Mooserwirt in December that draws world-class acts, while New Orleans Meets Snow is an amazing jazz festival in April.

 Chat to a packed ski planner via WhatsApp (02039000223) or Messenger (@all.packed) and get a loose one in St Anton in the diary.
 Flights, transfers, accommodation and all your extras handled, and everyone pays separately.